AlessioBarsi/laravel-construction-site-manager/readme.md

     php artisan migrate
     ```

-    Create your user account with admin permissions:
+    Run the following command to create your user account with admin permissions:
     ```sh
-    php artisan command ???
+    php artisan admin:create
     ```
-    **TODO: Make a command that creates a user with pw and email from commands argument**
-    It will create an account with your email and password.

     Lastly, install the required dependencies in *frontend/*:
     ```sh